Minor Global Health

 Next to Health & Healthcare at a tertiary level (urban, university medical center) you will be exposed to Health & Health Care in a rural setting (district hospital, related health centers and health posts, primary health care, community health, public health).
 All this in a very different culture and climate.

-- Asia – Bangladesh, India, Indonesia and Vietnam
+- Asia – Bangladesh, India, Indonesia, Malaysia, Thailand and Viet Nam

 - Africa – Ghana, Kenya, South Africa, Tanzania, Uganda, Zambia & Zimbabwe